WordPress/performance/plugins/image-prioritizer/readme.txt

 == Description ==

 Optimizes the loading of the LCP image by leveraging client-side detection with real user metrics.
+Currently, this involves adding `fetchpriority=high` to the LCP image and adding preload links for the LCP `img` as well as any LCP `background-image`.

 This plugin requires the [Optimization Detective](https://wordpress.org/plugins/optimization-detective/) plugin as a dependency.

+TODO: Flesh out description.

 == Installation ==